Tatianabellagio/freqk/README.md

 ## To-do

+- [ ] hash info for variants so that you skip duplicates?

+- [x] skip invariant sites, sites where REF and ALT are the same or there is no ALT information

 - [x] get k-mer length from index in ref-dedup

 - [x] check that REF allele matches fasta file